Volkanite/Volkanite/README.md

 - Windows (D3D): 1
 - Game Hacking : 2
 - Web Programming : 1

+### Most used OS (approximate %)
+- Windows : 90%
+- Linux: 10%

+Even though I think Linux is the superior OS, I grew up on Windows so here I be 😏

 <!--
 **Volkanite/Volkanite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.